anshup7/react_notification_system/README.md

 - The popup should disappear after certain amount of time
 - The popup should be configurable for its position
     > Left, Right, Top and Bottom

+    >The above is done by using props and dynamic variable usage `
+        export default function Notifications({
+        message, index,
+        handleClearNotification, horizontalPosition="left", verticalPosition="top"})
+    `
 - The Popups should be stacked.